Wael1122/waa/Config-File.md

 # Values:  'auto', 'distro_name'
 # Flag:    --ascii_distro
 #
-# NOTE: Arch and Ubuntu have 'old' logo varients.
+# NOTE: Arch and Ubuntu have 'old' logo variants.
 #       Change this to 'arch_old' or 'ubuntu_old' to use the old logos.
+# NOTE: Ubuntu has flavor variants.
+#       Change this to 'Lubuntu', 'Xubuntu', 'Ubuntu-GNOME' or 'Ubuntu-Budgie' to use the flavors.
+# NOTE: Arch, Crux and Gentoo have a smaller logo variant.
+#       Change this to 'arch_small', 'crux_small' or 'gentoo_small' to use the small logos.
 ascii_distro="auto"

 # Ascii Colors